I'm Jessi Colter: Background

 I'm Jessi Colter was Colter's first studio album for the Capitol label.
-The album spawned two major hits: "I'm Not Lisa," which became Colter's first major hit, and "What's Happened to Blue Eyes," which peaked at #5 on the Billboard Country Chart.
-The latter's B-side, "You Ain't Never Been Loved (Like I'm Gonna Love You)" peaked at #64 on the Billboard Hot 100 in 1975.
+The album spawned two major hits: "I'm Not Lisa," which became Colter's first major hit, and "What's Happened to Blue Eyes," which peaked at No. 5 on the Billboard Country Chart.
 The two singles were Colter's only solo Top 10 singles.
+The latter's B-side, "You Ain't Never Been Loved (Like I'm Gonna Love You)" peaked at No. 64 on the Billboard Hot 100 in 1975.

-Colter's album was enormously successful, peaking at #4 on the Top Country Albums chart and #50 on the Billboard 200 albums chart.
-The release was given a positive review from Allmusic, who gave the album four out of five stars.
+Colter's album was enormously successful, peaking at No. 4 on the Top Country Albums chart and No. 50 on the Billboard 200 albums chart.
+The release was given a positive review from AllMusic, which gave the album four out of five stars.

 Track listing

 All songs composed by Jessi Colter: